MIDDLE TENNESSEE SPORTS NETWORK

 Since then, the network has expanded to include coverage of football, basketball, baseball, softball, and soccer at the high school level, as well as college roller hockey and even dirt track racing from Thunderhill Raceway Park in Summertown in Lawrence County.
 On March 20, 2011, MTSN had its first-ever broadcast of an NCAA sport, a softball game between UT-Martin and Tennessee State.
 The network has also broadcast two high school baseball games from Vanderbilt University's Hawkins Field, as well as numerous GNASH games from Bridgestone Arena.
 MTSN also broadcast the Music City Invitational youth hockey tournament three times, shattering network records for live listens every time.

-MTSN celebrated its fifth anniversary in 2014, and will celebrate its tenth on February 11, 2019.
+MTSN celebrated its fifth anniversary in 2014, and celebrated its tenth on February 11, 2019.
 The Tennessee Internet Broadcasting Company is a spin-off of MTSN.

-Michael Hackney has lived his entire life in Nashville.
+Michael Hackney lived most of his life in Nashville before moving to Murfreesboro in July 2018.
 A 2003 graduate of John Overton High School, Hackney's broadcasting career began at Middle Tennessee State University, where he was a sports anchor for newscasts on the student-run TV station, MTTV (now MT10), from the Fall of 2003 to the Fall of 2007.
 Hackney graduated from MTSU in August of 2008 with a Bachelor's Degree in Electronic Media Communications-Journalism, and a minor in Linguistic Studies (it was the only minor that the two Italian classes he took counted towards).
 In the Spring of 2008, Hackney was an intern in the sports department at FOX 17.

 While still a student at MTSU, Hackney's first taste of doing play-by-play came in the Winter of 2006, when he called basketball games for the old Blackman Blaze Sports Network; he also called softball for the BBSN the following Spring.